adamvanlente/sudoku/README.md

 -----------------------------------------------------------------
         Average        78ms       1,334            1,279</pre>

  * As we can see, the second method is an order of magnitude faster on average.
 This does not speculate on how easy/difficult for a human the resulting puzzle are to solve, but that was not the aim of these tests.

-git
+I wanted this part to run fast and reliably, so the latter method is what was implemented.